cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 This makes such citation tools useful for librarians when [deciding to purchase a journal][garfield1999].

 However, citation metrics should never be the sole or even primary tool to evaluate research.
-While they may provide good information, there are many caveats.
+While they may provide good information, there are caveats.
 First, there are different fields of research, and some fields cite at different rates and at different volumes than other fields, and also for different reasons.
 This is why, in Table 5 of the Bosch, Albee, and Henderson (2018) article, the cost per cite for journals in the Philosophy & Religion category are so much higher that the cost per cite of titles in other categories.
 Authors in P&R simply have different citation and publishing behaviors than authors in other categories.
 Second, citations do not capture all uses of a journal.
-For example, there are many journal titles that I might use in my courses but may not use in my research, and this is true for other faculty.
+For example, there are journal titles that I might use in my courses but may not use in my research, and this is true for other faculty.
 Yet citation metrics won't reflect that kind of use.
-The authors refer to *altmetrics*, which was invented to help capture non-citing uses of scholarly products, but altmetrics is largely dependent on data sources and scholarly behavior that are problematic themselves.
+The authors refer to *altmetrics*, which was invented to help capture non-citing uses of scholarly products, but altmetrics is dependent on data sources and scholarly behavior that are problematic themselves.
-Third, there are various issues with the metrics themselves.
+Third, there are issues with the metrics themselves.
-The *Impact Factor* is based on an outdated calculation and is thus not a very appropriate statistical measure.
+The *Impact Factor* is based on an outdated calculation and is thus not an appropriate statistical measure.
 The other metrics were created to address that but may have other problems.
 And four, the use of the metrics, regardless of which one, tends to drive publishing behavior, such that journal titles with higher metrics tend to attract more submissions and more attention, thus driving more citations to them.